Savannah Chrisley ‘Thirsty’ For ‘Dancing With The Stars,’ According To Her Dad

 The 47-year-old real estate mogul then proceeded to embarrass his 19-year-old daughter by revealing just how badly she wants to compete on the show.
 Savannah teased that “you never know” if a Chrisley or two (or three) will eventually appear on Dancing with the Stars, and Todd cut her off.

-“Yes, you do know,” Todd retorted.
 “You keep saying, ‘Daddy, I wanna do Dancing With the Stars!’
 She is so thirsty for Dancing With the Stars!”

 Savannah Chrisley denied this allegation, and she asserted that the only reason she hasn’t already twinkled her toes on DWTS is because of her busy schedule.
 Todd let his daughter get away with this claim, choosing instead to tease Savannah by saying that she would need therapy after getting soundly defeated by her father on Dancing with the Stars.